 We lived in a red house on Meadow Circle Road, which was more of a half-circle with a meadow in the middle of it.
 My first job was trying to be an Indian.

-After BHS, I studied at Holy Cross (American history), at Yale (history of American religion, ethics), and at Penn (law), where I met and married a classmate named Fran.
+After BHS, I studied at Holy Cross (American history), at Yale (history of American religion, ethics), and at Penn (law), where I met and married Fran, a classmate.
 I also spent six years in the Coast Guard Reserves, including late-winter boot camp in Cape May, New Jersey and a summer life-guarding at its reserve training center in Yorktown, Virginia.
-WorkLifeReward includes short stories about each of these people and places.
+WorkLifeReward includes several short stories about my family and these places.

 Many jobs followed.
-Noteworthy among them were celebrating the 200th birthday of the first law firm where I practiced; helping citizens to amplify their voices about public policy with city-wide polling; and being the targeted face of a billion-dollar energy project that ultimately failed to bring LNG to Philadelphia so that terrorists could use it to blow up the Liberty Bell.
-These jobs also have their places in my writing.
+They included celebrating the 200th birthday of the first law firm where I practiced; encouraging citizens to amplify their voices about public policy with city-wide polling; helping a start-up to maximize the value of its medical technology; and being the targeted face of a billion-dollar energy project that ultimately failed to bring LNG to Philadelphia so that terrorists could use it to blow up the Liberty Bell.
+These jobs also have their place in my writing.

-I live in a 107 year-old house in the East Falls section of Philadelphia and am no longer surprised by how often I see deer, foxes, hawks, eagles and turkeys in my yard.
-A family of possums is in permanent residence near the “historic” (i.e. big enough/old enough) tulip poplar outside my window, and there are raccoons in a lightening-ravaged Alaskan pine that’s next to it.
-Occasionally, a coyote will also show up.
-Whatever terrier happens to be living here also finds himself in a perpetual state of excitement over the sights and smells that somehow persist in the middle of everything else that is Philadelphia.
+I live in a 110 year-old house in East Falls, which is bounded by both the Schuylkill River and Fairmount Park, and am no longer surprised by how often I see deer, foxes, hawks, eagles and turkeys in my yard.
+A family of possums is in permanent residence near the “historic” (big enough/old enough) tulip poplar outside my window.
+Occasionally, a coyote will show up too.
+Whatever terrier happens to be living here finds himself in a perpetual state of excitement over the sights, sounds and smells of nature that somehow persist in the middle of everything else that is Philadelphia.